Name's Alex Baranov, or Alex Xatchett (pronounced as "Hatchett", it's a long story).

 “The Unicorn Conspiracy” is one of those projects that is kind of hard to describe in just two words.
 At first glance it looks like a story about a megapolis populated by elves, humans, gnomes, orcs, goblins and whatever other creatures you might find in any other fantasy works.
 And yet it's not exactly a fantasy, but rather a study of various social processes.

-As of today there are 130 pages, and we're halfway into the second chapter.
+As of today there are almost 180 pages, and we're close to the end of the second chapter.

 I will try to keep up the same pace with which I update the Russian version - a page per week, maybe two if the wind is right - but there might be delays, mostly on account of the sheer amount of text that I will need to translate (on top of my everyday job).
 But I hope that with your support I will keep up with the regular updates.